 Most of my undergraduate and graduate courses in social theory are required for Sociology Majors, and for MA and PhD candidates.
-I change at least a third of the course readings each year and organize classroom discussions around a distinctive theme in order to keep my courses up-to-date with recent scholarship; tp ensure that they reflect my own evolving research interests and expertise; and to speak to changing student interests.
-My courses are reading- and writing-intensive, and aim to foster critical reflection and independent thought on the perennial sociological problems of class and status, race and gender, and ethnicity and sexuality in everyday and institutional life.
+I change many of the course readings each year and organize classroom discussions around a distinctive theme in order to keep my courses up-to-date with recent scholarship; to ensure that they reflect my own evolving research interests and expertise; and to speak to changing student interests.
+My courses are reading- and writing-intensive, and aim to foster critical reflection and independent thought on perennial sociological problems concerning class and status, race and gender, and ethnicity and sexuality in everyday and institutional life.

-In the 2014-2015 and 2015-2016 academic years, I am teaching full-time in the ‘Hero, Anti-Hero’ stream of the Arts One Program.
+In the 2014-2015 and 2015-2016 academic years, I taught full-time in the ‘Hero, Anti-Hero’ stream of the Arts One Program.
 I have also taught courses for the Centre for Cross-Faculty Inquiry, the Foundations Program, as well as the Global Citizenship Term Abroad (GCTA) in Guatemala and the Urban Ethnographic Field School (UEFS), both of which are the focus of current research projects.
 I supervise a full load of Honours, Masters, and Doctoral students.
-Please note that I will be on sabbatical in 2016-2017, and on teaching release in 2017-2018.
+I will be on sabbatical in 2016-2017, and on teaching release in 2017-2018.

 Ph.D.
 York, 1992